drewmccarron/Warhammer-helper-client/README.md

 - As a user, I want to be able to delete a saved combat scenario.
 - As a user, I want to be able to update a saved combat scenario.

-- As a user, I want to be able to roll an example combat phase using a saved combat scenario and see the expected results.
+- As a user, I want to be able to roll an example combat phase using a saved combat scenario and see a distribution of possible results.

 ## Development Process